khannasahab/beautiful-jekyll/hireme.md

 **hike messenger**
 *Feb 2014 - Sept 2015*
 <br/><br/>
 Number 1 messenger among Indian youth with more than 50 million downloads.
-I was part of early team and worked on various core technical areas of hike.
+I was a part of the early team and worked on various core technical areas of hike.
 Architected a plugin based model we called *Platform* where you could run small snippets of web code on the fly.
+Led a small team with data driven mindset.

 {: .box-bordered}
 **naukri.com**